Neighborhoods/Riley Park

 Cycling

-The Ontario Street Greenway runs through Riley Park, providing a dedicated north-south cycling route.
-The neighborhood's flat terrain and bike-friendly streets make cycling a popular daily commute option.
+Ontario Street Greenway provides a dedicated north-south route.
+Flat terrain makes cycling a popular commute option.

 Walking